rust-lang/book/src/ch20-02-multithreaded.md

 server could create havoc by using up all our server’s resources and grinding the processing of requests to a halt.

-Rather than spawning unlimited threads, we’ll have a fixed number of threads waiting in the pool.
-As requests come in, they’ll be sent to the pool for processing.
+Rather than spawning unlimited threads, then, we’ll have a fixed number of threads waiting in the pool.
+Requests that come in are sent to the pool for processing.
 The pool will maintain a queue of incoming requests.
 Each of the threads in the pool will pop off a request from this queue, handle the request, and then ask the queue for another request.
-With this design, we can process `N` requests concurrently, where `N` is the number of threads.
+With this design, we can process up to `N` requests concurrently, where `N` is the number of threads.
 If each thread is responding to a long-running request, subsequent requests can still back up in the queue, but we’ve increased the number of long-running requests we can handle before reaching that point.

 This technique is just one of many ways to improve the throughput of a web server.
-Other options you might explore are the fork/join model and the single-threaded async I/O model.
+Other options you might explore are the *fork/join model* and the *single-threaded async I/O model*.
 If you’re interested in this topic, you can read more about other solutions and try to implement them; with a low-level language like Rust, all of these options are possible.